hbctraining/variant_analysis/lessons/05_sequence_alignment_theory.md

 > Remember that on O2, many of the common tools were compiled using `GCC` version 6.2.0, so to be able to access them, we first need to load the `GCC` module.

-> Also, you can see that we also loaded the `samtools` version 1.15.1 module.
-That is not required for alignment, however, this script will have a few steps after alignment that will require `samtools`.
-It is common to load all modules at the top of a `sbtach` submission script.
-The only exception to this practice happen in the rare case that they are dependency conflicts between modules.
-In this case, you may see people loading/unloading/swapping modules within their `sbatch` scripts.

-Now that we have the module load command for `bwa` in our SBATCH script, we are going to declare some bash variables that we are going to use:
+Now that we have the `module load` command for `bwa` in our SBATCH script, we are going to declare some bash variables that we are going to use:

 ```
 # Assign files to bash variables